shank121991/winthesislocation/code_/code_final/milestone_3/location_predictions_wperformance_readme.txt

 3. Test month

 output:
-1. Create prediction file
+1. Create prediction file in test month
-2. Create text file with prediction performance parameters(total predictions, correct predictions, incorrect predictions and so on)
+2. Create text file with prediction performance parameters(total predictions, correct predictions, incorrect predictions, cosine similarity)

 Steps:

 (Note: the data for selected user and months should already be present.
-If not, use program markov_chains to generate data before running this program.)
+If not, use program create_markov_chains to generate data before running this program.)

 1. Change user in variable "user"
 2. Change train month in variable "train_month"